JuliaData/DataFrames.jl/docs/src/man/missing.md

 ```

 Sometimes it is useful to allow or disallow support of missing values in some
 columns of a data frame.
-These operations are supported by
+These operations are supported by the
 [`allowmissing`](@ref), [`allowmissing!`](@ref), [`disallowmissing`](@ref), and
 [`disallowmissing!`](@ref) functions.
 Here is an example: